-13. Ensure that access to the site and various areas are handed over to the contractors on time.
+13. Ensure that access to the construction site and various areas are handed over to the contractors on time.

-14. Ensure the project complies with the best safety practices and legislation, preventing injury to persons and damage to property.
+14. Ensure the construction project complies with the best safety practices and legislation, preventing injury to persons and damage to property.

-15. Ensure the project meets the required quality standards and specifications and that a suitable quality management system is in place and documentation is kept.
+15. Ensure the construction project meets the required quality standards and specifications and that a suitable quality management system is in place and documentation is kept.

-16. Ensure the owner/client doesn’t delay the project, make late changes or delay in providing answers to questions or approval of drawings.
+16. Ensure the owner/client doesn’t delay the construction project, make late changes or delay in providing answers to questions or approval of drawings.

 To carry out these duties effectively the Project Manager needs the owner/client to delegate sufficient authority to them.
 This authority should be in writing so there are no misunderstandings.
 Unfortunately sometimes owners unduly restrict the powers and authorities their Project Managers have which can hamper and delay the project.
 Sometimes Project Managers exceed their authority, particularly when it comes to items impacting the owner's budget, which can often have major repercussions for the project.